Sound Data: Sonic Branding Research on Top Car Companies

 by Lauren McGuire, President of Made Music Studio

-People look to good data to help them understand, or tell, the story – to help make sense of things, to create convincing arguments, to justify their purchasing decisions, and more.
-This is true across all industries, from politics to medical research to marketing.
+People look to data to help them understand, or tell, the story – to help make sense of things, to create convincing arguments, to justify their purchasing decisions and more.
+This is true across all industries, from politics to medical research to brand marketing.
 Brands increasingly depend on data analytics to inform their creative, marketing and product designs.
-And in our world of sonic branding and audio logos, our brand partners frequently seek an audio research solution to help them better understand the impact of their logo or audio identity on consumers and audiences.
+And in our world of sonic branding and audio logos, our clients and partners frequently seek an audio research solution to help them better understand the impact of their logo or audio identity on consumers and audiences.
 But, not all data is created equal.
-And this is definitively the case when it comes to the blossoming world of audio research.
+This is definitively the case when it comes to the blossoming world of audio research.

 First, the basics.
 We know our reaction to sound is primarily subconscious, yet there is a growing number of audio platforms, technology groups and agencies that are marketing research soley based on conscious response to sound and other qualitative data.
 Unfortunately, these methodologies are flawed.
 Basing brand decisions on incomplete and selective research undermines the importance of our efforts at Made Music to create quantifiable value and connection between customers and brands.

-With our research partner, Sentient Decision Science, we employ implicit association testing through the patented technology, Sentient Prime, to measure subconscious reaction to sound in combination with conscious metrics.
+With our research partner, Sentient Decision Science, we employ implicit association testing through our proprietary research capability, SonicPulse®, to measure subconscious reaction to sound in combination with conscious metrics.
 Our initial work showed that 86% correlation between subconscious response and your conscious desire to engage — or not — with that experience or brand again.

 These studies were designed to measure the increased emotional appeal of auto brands who have both sonic and visual logos, in combination and individually.
 With 100 being neutral emotional response, here is the subconscious response data as it relates to the visual logos in isolation of five top car companies: